-Leslie Your challenge as leaders is to find these opportunities."
-I think taking this time to prepare for the rigors of combat with some intellectual development through a rigorous reading of one of what I call the "premier" books on the CSA reading list is one of these opportu-"Concrete Hell, Warfare from Urban Stalingrad to Iraq," is by far one of the best books (out of the dozen or so I have reviewed) on the Chief's list.
-The author, Lieutenant Colonel and PhD holder Lou DiMarco, does a fantastic job of laying out the lessons learned from urban combat during the past 75 As many readers are aware, it is no secret the urban domain is likely to be a major component of future conflicts.
+Your challenge as leaders is to find these opportunities."

+I think taking this time to prepare for the rigors of combat with some intellectual development through a rigorous reading of one of what I call the "premier" books on the CSA reading list is one of these opportu-"Concrete Hell, nities.
+Warfare from Urban Stalingrad to Iraq," is by far one of the best books (out of the dozen or so I have reviewed) on the Chief's list.
+The author, Lieutenant Colonel and PhD holder Lou DiMarco, does a fantastic job of laying out the lessons learned from urban combat during the past 75 vears strategic and operational.

+As many readers are aware, it is no secret the urban domain is likely to be a major component of future conflicts.
 Terms in the Army lexicon that were not prevalent 10 years ago, like "Mega city" and "dense urban terrain" are now in the vernacular at the team leader level.
 To me, that is quite a transformation.

-What DiMarco does extremely well - and one of the reasons I really appreciate what this book arms the warfighter leader with - is cover lessons learned at all the levels of warfare: Tactical, strategic and operational.
+What DiMarco does extremely well - and one of the reasons I really appreciate what this book arms the warfighter leader with - is cover lessons learned at all the levels of warfare: Tactical, easily in a nice summary.
+Most of these lessons are at the tactical level.